Marry Me (soundtrack)

 Marry Me is the soundtrack album to the 2022 film of the same name, performed by its stars Jennifer Lopez and Maluma.
 It was released on February 4, 2022, by Universal Studios and Sony Music Latin, marking Lopez's first full-length release since A.K.A.
 (2014) and Maluma's first since Papi Juancho (2020).

-The soundtrack album was nominated at the 13th Hollywood Music in Media Awards under the Soundtrack Album category.
-The Marry Me Live Concert Special was also nominated under the LIVE CONCERT FOR VISUAL MEDIA category.
+The soundtrack was nominated at the 13th Hollywood Music in Media Awards in the Soundtrack Album category.
+The Marry Me Live Concert Special was also nominated in the Live Concert for Visual Media category.

 Background and development

 While promoting her single "Medicine" in April 2019, Lopez told Ebro Darden of Beats 1 radio that the next album she releases will "probably be with a new movie".
 Later that same month, it was announced that she would be starring alongside Owen Wilson in the romantic comedy, Marry Me (2022).
 In July 2019, Colombian singer Maluma was cast to play Lopez's fiancé in the film.
 During their first week of shooting, on October 5, 2019, Lopez and Maluma performed her song "No Me Ames" during his show at Madison Square Garden in New York City.
 In February 2020, Lopez announced that she would be releasing a new album alongside Marry Me that would also serve as the film's soundtrack.
 She told Jimmy Fallon during an interview that the album would feature "six or eight" songs performed by herself and "two or three" songs performed by Maluma, as well as a duet between the two that is performed as both an uptempo and a ballad.